 13. Get the right window dressings for open-plan kitchens

 When dressing windows for an open-plan kitchen, diner and living space, you need to find a solution that suits and complements all zones in the room.
 They might also need, for example, to be fitted to a bay window at one end of the room and folding sliding doors at the other.

 This makes window shutters or kitchen blinds an obvious choice.
-They come in various styles, can be colour matched to suit your scheme, are easy to keep clean and needn't cost a fortune if you opt for DIY-fit designs.
+They come in various styles, can be color-matched to suit your scheme, are easy to keep clean and needn't cost a fortune if you opt for DIY-fit designs.
 If you want to add a softer touch to your scheme, café-style shutters look wonderful matched with curtains at a bay window, for example.

 14. Plan open-plan kitchen lighting carefully